 I lost my Dad.
 But only in body, not in spirit.
 This is by far the most painful and heart-ripping and life-altering experience I’ve endured.

-But I remain grateful and comforted knowing how much my beloved Dad positively affected the lives of others.
+But I do my best to remain grateful and comforted knowing how much my beloved Dad positively affected the lives of others.

-He loved to dance and loved to make others laugh and all he ever wanted to do was make other people feel comfortable and make sure they were not feeling left out.
-He always rooted for the underdog, because he knew what it felt like to be that person.
+My Dad loved to dance and loved to make people laugh.
+All he ever wanted to do was make other people feel comfortable and make sure they were not feeling left out.
+I know it’s because he knew what it was like to feel left out.
+He grew up poor and had to borrow clothes from the school’s lost and found.
+He was teased.
+And as he got older, he always rooted for the underdog, because he knew what it felt like to be that person.

 My dad just turned 61 on Valentine’s Day.
 And it is so apropos that he was born on that day because he was the embodiment of love.
 A heart of gold is what every family member and friend has said about my Dad.
 And it’s incredible to see just how boundless his reach has been.